 Exciting, in every senseWe’ve got a breadth of performances, activities and events to excite every passion and awaken every sense.

 For your eyes and ears, you’ll find a host of regular performance art including music, comedy and theatre.
 If you prefer something more hands-on try an arts and crafts session - such as a potters wheel workshop.
 Our many country gardens will give your sense of smell a floral treat.
-Then there’s the Flavours of Herefordshire Festival which really is the icing on the cake for foodies.

 You can find out what’s happening, when and where, during your stay by searching our What’s On calendar.

 Would you like to add your own event?
 Please click here to submit an event.

 Ross Cider Festival – The Gathering A weekend of camping, music, food and more music!
 Camping available at Ross Cider Festival – The Gathering.
 Breakfast served from 9 am, other food available 12 noon to 10 pm.
 Main Bar open 11 am to 11.45 pm Live music from 5 pm at Ross Cider Festival – The Gathering: sessions from The Fred Roberts’ Family, Vapor and Le Freak, followed by Los Squideros.
 Dance the night away!
 Tickets available at The Yew…Read More...
 Find out more »

 The sheer strain of spreading joy around the world for more than 25 years as Old and New Rope has proved too much.
 Audiences’ laughter muscles have been stretched and twanged and they too need a rest.
 But, before these ageing folk-cabaret artistes go their separate ways, they are doing a farewell lap of honour, a celebratory extravaganza of their finest routines with elements of circus, clowning, vaudeville, slapstick and sheer inspired silliness are spliced with beautiful acoustic music.
 For…Read More...
 Find out more »